liaoherui/GDmicro/README.md

 `python GDmicro.py -h`<BR/>

 If you have installed GDmicro.
 Then you can reproduce the experiments in the paper using the command below.
-(Note: all LOSO experiment is given the random seed = 10 to make sure the reproducibility of results)
+(Note: all LOSO experiment is given the random seed = 10 (`-s 10`) to make sure the reproducibility of results)

 `sh run_GDmicro_demo.sh`<BR/>